chrisinoakland/chrisinoakland.github.io/_posts/2020-03-28-using-data-to-improve-a-marketing-promotion.md

     image: /assets/images/baseball.jpg
 ---

-Using Data to Improve a Marketing Promotion.
+An exercise of using data to improve a marketing promotion in Major League Baseball.

 ### Introduction